 Second, registration of an NGO or charitable foundation establishes trust between the public and the organizations, which encourages the public to support the cause of the NGO through donations, foreign aid and grants.

 The cost of registering an NGO or charitable foundation in Nigeria will be differed on a case by case basis and the roles of any lawyers assisting to incorporate such organization would take in completing the entire process.
 A prospective registrant may contact a lawyer for a cost.
-However, the total cost of registration ranges from N90,000 upward.
+However, the total cost of registration ranges from N130,000 to N200,0000, including the cost of advertisements in 2 national newspapers.

 Above all, the process for registration of NGO or charitable foundation is tedious, and engaging the services of an expert for such incorporation is most advised.